sgmurphy/wordpress-plugins/yaymail/readme.txt

 = How do I customize a WooCommerce email template? = From YayMail user interface, select an email template from the dropdown list of WooCommerce workflows.
 For instance, if you've chosen **Completed order** template, you'll get its related sample content loaded in the editing section.
 Then you will be able to start editing using the custom email blocks.

+= I want to setup the next order coupon in WooCommerce emails.
+How to do that? = Yes, with YayMail, you can deploy a next-order coupon strategy and build a loyal customer base.
+Here's a step-by-step guide to creating [next-order coupon in WooCommerce emails](https://yaycommerce.com/how-to-setup-next-order-coupon-in-woocommerce-emails/).

 = How do I change the email content in WooCommerce? = To change the email content in a WooCommerce email, just select an email element, you will see its text editor on the left panel.
 From there, you can edit the text, images, and other media content in your emails.